gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrices.md

 And we saw how they are different.

-The are 2 ways to look at matrices.
+They are 2 ways to look at matrices.
 Given the expression

     projectionMat * translationMat * rotationMat * scaleMat * position